ralvescosta/emqx-sdk-go/README.md

-# SDK for EMQX Broker API
+# GoLang SDK for EMQX Broker API

 [EMQX](https://github.com/emqx/emqx) is the most scalable MQTT Broker for connect any device, at any scale, move and process your IoT data in real-time anywhere.